Cycles in the de Rham cohomology of abelian varieties over number fields: Introduction

-The Mumford--Tate conjecture for abelian varieties is known in many cases by the work of many people including Serre, Chi, Ribet, Tankeev, Pink, Banaszak, Gajda, Kraso\'n, Vasiu.
-We refer the reader to \cite{Pink}, \cite{Vasiu}, \cite{BGK1}, \cite{BGK2} and their references.
-Some fundamental ingredients in the proofs are Faltings' isogeny theorem, $p$-adic Hodge theory, and Serre's theory of Frobenius tori.
-When the abelian variety $A$ over $K$ satisfies $\End_{\bar{K}}(A)=\bZ$, Pink constructs a $\bQ$-model of $G_\ell^\circ$ which is independent of $\ell$ and ``looks like'' $G\MT$ in the following sense.
+When the abelian variety $A$ over $K$ satisfies that $\End_{\bar{K}}(A)=\bZ$, Pink \cite{Pink} showed that there is a $\bQ$-model of $G_\ell^\circ$ which is independent of $\ell$ and ``looks like'' $G\MT$ in the following sense.
 The group $G\MT$ (resp. the $\bQ$-model of $G^\circ_\ell$) with its tautological faithful absolutely irreducible representation $H^1_{\mathrm{B}}(A,\bQ)$ (resp. $H^1_{\et}(A_{\bar{K}},\bQ_\ell)$) is an (absolutely) irreducible \emph{strong Mumford--Tate pair} over $\bQ$: the group is reductive and generated over $\bQ$ by the image of a cocharacter of weights $(0,1)$.
 Here weights mean the weights of the cocharacter composed with the faithful representation.

-In the crystalline setting, we define the de Rham--Tate group $G\dR$ of a polarized abelian variety $A$ over $K$ to be the algebraic subgroup over $K$ of $\GL(H^1_{\mathrm{dR}}(A/K))$ stabilizing all of the de Rham--Tate cycles.
-This group is reductive by our assumption that de Rham--Tate cycles are fixed by complex conjugation.
-We have the following result similar to those by Pink:

-\begin{theorem} Assume that $A$ is a polarized abelian variety over $\bQ$ and the $\ell$-adic algebraic monodromy group of $A$ is connected.
-If $\End_{\bar{\bQ}}(A)=\bZ$, then the neutral connected component of $G_{\mathrm{dR}}$ with its tautological representation is an irreducible strong Mumford--Tate pair over $\bQ$. \end{theorem}

-\Cref{MTpair} is a more general version of this theorem.
 Based on the work of Serre, Pink gave a classification of irreducible Mumford--Tate pairs.
 See \cite{Pink}*{Prop.
 4.4, 4.5, and Table 4.6}.

-Although the conclusion of \Cref{thm_QMT} is a consequence of \Cref{thm_Q}, this theorem, along with Pink's classification, shows unconditionally that $G_{\mathrm{dR}}$ is of a very restricted form.
-Beyond the $K=\bQ$ case, we have:
+In the crystalline setting, we define the \emph{absolute Tate group} $G_\aT$ of a polarized abelian variety $A$ over $\bQ$ to be the algebraic subgroup over $\bQ$ of $\GL(H^1_{\mathrm{dR}}(A/\bQ))$ stabilizing all of the absolute Tate cycles and we refer the reader to \cref{sub_GdR} for the definition of $G_\aT$ of $A$ over number field $K$.
+This group is reductive and we show that Pink's classification also applies to $G_\aT$ in the following situation:

+\begin{theorem}[\Cref{MTpair}] Assume that $A$ is a polarized abelian variety over $\bQ$ and the $\ell$-adic algebraic monodromy group of $A$ is connected.
+If $\End_{\bar{\bQ}}(A)=\bZ$, then the neutral connected component of $G_{\aT}$ with its tautological representation is an irreducible strong Mumford--Tate pair over $\bQ$. \end{theorem}